Reassign Helpdesk Support Ticket(Responsible/Team)by BrowseInfo https://www.browseinfo.in

-Website Helpdesk Support Re-assign Ticket System Enterprise Edition
+Website Helpdesk Support Re-assign Ticket System Odoo Apps

 Website Support Ticket Re-assign Odoo Apps

-If you are using Odoo Community version then don't worry we have our own Helpdesk app along with Helpdesk Re-assign Ticket feature on our helpdesk app.
+If you are using Odoo enterprise version then please note that, This app doesn't work with odoo enterprise's Helpdesk app, We have our own Helpdesk app and this app adds Ticket Re-assign Feature on our helpdesk app.

-Looking for Helpdesk Support Ticket Re-assign Odoo Apps for Community Edition, please check below link
+Looking for Helpdesk Ticket Re-assign System Odoo Apps for Enterprise Helpdesk App, please check below link

 You will get 90 Days free support incase any bugs or issue (Except data recovery).